gokulfalke17/employee-management-backend/README.md

 # Employee Management Backend

-This project is a sample backend application for Git practice.
+This project is maintained by the core backend team.
+Main branch contains stable production-ready code.